aws-samples/redshift-immersionday-labs/lab4/README.md

 * [Your-AWS-Account_Id]
 * [Your-Glue_Role]

-It also assumes you have either installed and configured SQL WorkbenchJ or will be using the online Query Editor.
+It also assumes you have either installed and configured a Clinet tool.
+For more details on configuring SQL WorkbenchJ as your client tool, see [Lab 1 - Creating Redshift Clusters : Configure Client Tool](../lab1/README.md#configure-client-tool).
+As an alternative you can use the Redshift provided online Query Editor which does not require an installation.
 ```
 https://console.aws.amazon.com/redshift/home?#query:
 ```